When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Measure and cut the new sill to fit the window opening.
+• Measure carefully and cut the new sill to fit around the wall frame (dog-ears).

-• Install the new sill using nails and caulk to secure it in place.
+• Install the sill using construction adhesive and finish nails, ensuring it is level.

 How to Replace a Window Sill